 - Didn't Think This Through: Homer's reporting as Mr. X ends up winning an award, but because Mr. X is anonymous the money will be given to charity.
 Homer exposes himself as Mr. X the moment Mayor Quimby mentions this, and thus is unable to get any more real news afterwards because people are wary to talk to him.
 He thus decides to make fake news... and one of the false facts he writes gets him kidnapped by a Nebulous Evil Organization.

 - Dumbass Has a Point: Number 2 explains that they use flu vaccinations right before Christmas to mind control people into a frenzy of shopping.
 Homer calls this needlessly complicated.

-- Epic Fail: Rover is about to get Homer, but he pops it with a fork.Number Two: Why did you think a big balloon would stop him?
+- Epic Fail: Rover is about to get Homer, but he pops it with a fork.Homer: Huh.
+That was easy! (continues on his merry way)

 Lady Scientist: Shut up!
 That's why.